substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 ## Cast Expression
 To convert a value from one type to another, Substrait defines a cast expression.
 Cast expressions declare an expected type, an input argument and an enumeration specifying failure behavior, indicating whether cast should return null on failure or throw an exception.

 Note that Substrait always requires a cast expression whenever the current type is not exactly equal to (one of) the expected types.
+For example, it is illegal to directly pass a value of type `i8[0]` to a function that only supports an `i8?[0]` argument.

 ## If Expression
 An if value expression is an expression composed of one if clause, zero or more else if clauses and an else clause.
 In pseudocode, they are envisioned as: